ada-popovic/markdown_archive/README.md

 ### The Inscription

-On the snowglobe we can find two textual additions: 'CLAY GENET' on the back of the sculpture and 'Schnee von gestern?!' in front of it
+On the snowglobe we can find two textual additions: 'CLAY GENET' on the back of the sculpture and 'Schnee von gestern?!' in front of it.

 **CLAY GENET**